-Paul Celan Visiting Fellows are invited to spend three to six months between July 2014 and June 2015 at the IWM to pursue their translation projects.
-Fellows receive a monthly stipend in the amount of EUR 2,050 to cover all expenses related to the stay in Vienna.
-In addition, the IWM provides the fellows with a personal office, including access to internet, in-house research and administrative facilities as well as other services free of charge.
+Paul Celan Visiting Fellows are invited to spend three to six months between September 2020 and June 2021 at the IWM to pursue their translation projects.
+Fellows receive a monthly stipend in the amount of EUR 2,800 to cover all expenses related to the stay in Vienna.
+In addition, the IWM provides the fellows with an office including access to internet, in-house research and administrative facilities as well as other services free of charge.

 Applications have to be submitted via the online application form including: